simgrid/simgrid/docs/source/platform_reference.rst

       3.0 0.1
       LOOPAFTER 5.0

-   - At time t=1, the latency is of 1ms (0.001 second)
+   - At time t = 1, the latency is of 1ms (0.001 second)
-   - At time t=3, the latency is of 100ms (0.1 second)
+   - At time t = 3, the latency is of 100ms (0.1 second)
-   - At time t=8 (5 seconds after the last event), the profile loops.
+   - At time t = 8 (5 seconds after the last event), the profile loops.
-   - At time t=9 (1 second after the loop reset), the latency is back at 1ms.
+   - At time t = 9 (1 second after the loop reset), the latency is back at 1ms.

-   If your trace does not contain a LOOPAFTER line, then your profile is only executed once and not repetitively.
+   If your profile does not contain any LOOPAFTER line, then it will be executed only once and not in a repetitive way.

-   .. warning:: Don't get fooled: Bandwidth and Latency profiles of a
-      :ref:`pf_tag_link` are absolute values, but Availability
+  .. warning:: Don't get fooled: Bandwidth and Latency profiles of a :ref:`pf_tag_link` contain absolute values, while
-      profiles of :ref:`pf_tag_host` are ratio.
+      Availability profiles of a :ref:`pf_tag_host` contain ratios.

 :``state_file``: File containing the state profile.
 See :ref:`pf_tag_host`.

 |hr|